I created this work because I needed it first.

 Especially for capable women, the instinct is often to endure, optimize, or dismiss the inner signal as impractical.
 My work is an argument against that reflex.
 It is an invitation to take your own interior life seriously — not impulsively, but thoughtfully — and to recognize that what feels like disorientation may in fact be a door opening to what is true.

-If you are here because something in you refuses to be ignored, I hope for you that you will not rush to silence it.
-You do not have to dismantle your life to listen more carefully.
-And you do not have to do that listening alone.
+If you are here because something in you refuses to be ignored — I hope you won't rush to silence it.
+You don't have to dismantle your life to listen more carefully.
+And you don't have to do that listening alone.

 Warmly,